Dissecting the Interplay of Attention Paths in a Statistical Mechanics Theory of Transformers: Theory

-\textbf{Implications for Generalization Capability.} Eq.~\ref{eq:Kernel} gives us an insight into the generalization capabilities of the transformer architecture (\figref{fig:scheme}(d)).
-The network's kernel is given by the sum, weighted by $U$, of many \textit{path-path kernels} $C_{\pi\pi'}$, each computing the similarity between the attentioned input on two attention paths $\pi$ and $\pi'$.
-A notable property of the multi-head architecture is that, despite the number of network parameters growing only linearly with the depth $L$, the number of attention paths grows exponentially $\propto H^{L}$.
-Therefore, the network has at its disposal an exponentially large number of path-path kernels, which it can learn, through $U$, to optimally combine into a total kernel with improved generalizaton performance.
-We now show that such optimal combination of path-path kernels indeed occurs in the renormalized regime, a phenomenon that we term \textit{task-relevant kernel combination}.
+Eq.~(\ref{eq:mean_predictor}) is a commonly found expression in thermodynamic theories of Bayesian learning, relating the network's mean predictor to kernel regression.
+In particular, the theory of kernel regression \citep{canatar2021spectral} suggests that generalization improves when the training kernel $K$ is well aligned with the task, meaning its largest principal components (PCs) are well aligned with the vector of training labels $Y$.

-The order parameter $U$ is determined \textit{self-consistently} as the minimum of a scalar function $S$, called \textit{action}.
-Our theory derives (see Appendix~\ref{sec:Derivation-of-the}) the form of this action to be
+Our result for the transformer's kernel (Eq.~\ref{eq:Kernel}) enables insights into how the transformer architecture favors this kernel-task alignment (\Figref{fig:scheme}(d)).
+The kernel consists of the sum, weighted by the order parameter $U$, of many \textit{path-path kernels} \Fnotes{what about ``path-coupling kernels" ..
+I do not like ``path-path" too much} $C_{\pi\pi'}$, each computing the similarity between the attentioned input on two attention paths $\pi$ and $\pi'$.
+A notable property of the multi-head architecture is that, despite the number of attention heads growing only linearly with the depth $L$, the number of attention paths grows exponentially $\propto H^{L}$.
+Therefore, the network has at its disposal an exponentially large number of path-path kernels, which it can learn, through $U$, to optimally combine into a total kernel with improved task alignment.